Promoting Academic Integrity in Teaching

 In dealing with Academic Integrity in the classroom, instructors should be aware of the following:

-- Inform your students about Academic Integrity and what it means to Queen’s University.
-Be aware that some students may have different ideas of what academic integrity means because of possible cultural and pedagogical differences.
+• Inform your students about Academic Integrity and what it means to Queen’s University.
+Be aware that some students may have different ideas of what academic integrity means because of their prior training and practice.

 Teaching Practices